metrixorg/MetrixSDK-AndroidSample/README.en.md

     Metrix.getInstance().newEvent(“abc123");
 </div>

-The input of this function is String.<br>
+The input of this function is a String.<br>
 <br>

-2. Create a custom event with a specific numbers of attributes and metrics, for example, suppose you want to create a custom event in an online purchase program:<br>
+2. Create a custom event with a specific number of attributes and metrics, for example, suppose you want to create a custom event in an online purchase program:<br>

 <div dir=ltr>